 We do shop organic, sustainable, and as local as possible, even if it costs a bit more, to support our north island economy and community, and we try to avoid purchasing anything that is environmentally toxic.
 We use as little fuel as we possibly can, and all of the cleaning products we use are environmentally friendly & biodegradable.

 As the Inn has become more financially viable, we have looked for ways to improve our facility, as well as share our revenue with other people and projects that could use assistance.

-We agree that donating more than 1% (of our gross) directly to organizations that do “environmentally positive work” is a great idea, and so we look for organizations that we would like to assist, there are so many to choose from!
-We will continue to look for ways to expand our support into our community, and already have plans for more in 2017.
+We agree with the concept of “1% for the planet” and that donating 1% (of our gross income) directly to organizations that do “environmentally positive work” is a great idea, and so we look for organizations that we would like to assist, there are so many to choose from!
 Supporting us helps us “pay it forward” to these great organizations.

 Advocating for and creating public access to all of BC’s coastline [for non-powered craft]. www.bcmarinetrails.org

 Sierra Club BC inspires generations to defend nature and confront climate change, so families, communities and the natural world can prosper together. https://sierraclub.bc.ca/